robmuh/robmuh.github.com/_posts/2014-01-11-hack-schools-good-and-bad.markdown

 SkilStak is so fulfilling and so successful because it is so tangible.
-The faces of students learning, often when another student shares what they learned last week, is real, palpable, and more encouraging than anything I could have imagined.
+The faces of students learning, often when another student shares what they learned last week, is real, palpable, and more encouraging than anything I could have imagined, anything virtual.

 Thanks universe for this opportunity, now back to work.